Raku/doc/writing-docs/CREATING-NEW-DOCS.md

-### A new (or existing) rakudoc document currently must adhere to the following conventions:
+### Conventions

-1. it must be valid Raku pod
+1. It must be valid Raku pod
-2. the first non-comment or non-empty line must be:
+2. The first non-comment or non-empty line must be:

         =begin pod # optionally followed by :key<value> %config pairs

-3. the second non-comment or non-empty line must be:
+3. The second non-comment or non-empty line must be:

         =TITLE ...text...

-4. an optional (but usually desired) subtitle must be the third non-comment or non-empty line:
+4. An optional (but usually desired) subtitle must be the third non-comment or non-empty line:

         =SUBTITLE ...text...

-5. the last non-comment or non-empty line must be:
+5. The last non-comment or non-empty line must be:

         =end pod

-You can use

-    TEST_FILES="files changed but not pushed" make xtest

-To validate these and other conventions before committing.
+See [TESTING.md](TESTING.md) for how to programmatically verify these and other requirements.

 ### Valid example: